siuying/NanoStoreInMotion/README.md

 Motion::Project::App.setup do |app|
   app.name = 'myapp'

-  # Only needed if you have not already specifying a pods dependency
+  # Add the pod NanoStore to your project
   app.pods do
-    pod 'NanoStore', '~> 2.1.4'
+    pod 'NanoStore', '~> 2.1.8'
   end
 end
 ```